Skip to main content

 Shortcut: Alt + R

 Cut a recess into the active profile surface.
+Use it in DETAIL mode on a selected profile sector.
 Params: depth, target front/back face, and cap/jamb tiles chosen via two icons (shows the textures that will be stamped).

 Relief